 Federal Government-Sponsored Enterprises (GSEs)

-There are a number of government agencies or private corporations chartered by the federal government that also act as financial intermediaries.
-These agencies were created ad hoc by Congress to provide credit to specific constituencies that Congress has argued were not being addressed adequately by the free market.
+Some government agencies or private corporations chartered by the federal government also act as financial intermediaries.
+These agencies were created ad hoc by Congress to provide credit to specific constituencies that Congress considered not being addressed adequately by the free market.
 The largest of these include the Government National Mortgage Corporation (Ginnie Mae), the Federal National Mortgage Association (Fannie Mae), the Federal Home Loan Mortgage Corporation (Freddie Mac), the Student Loan Marketing Association (Sallie Mae), and the Farm Credit System.
-These agencies are all involved in providing credit to buy homes or farms, except for Sallie Mae, which provides student loans.
+These agencies provide credit to buy homes or farms, except for Sallie Mae, which provides student loans.

 Most of these agencies buy loans from private lenders, then they securitize the loans into asset-backed securities and sell them to the public.
 These agency securities are exempt from state and local taxes, and they were considered very safe, at least before 2008, since most investors believed that they had the implicit backing of the federal government, which has been demonstrated in September, 2008, when the federal government placed Fannie Mae and Freddie Mac under conservatorship, ousting its executives and turning over their loan portfolios to the Federal Housing Finance Agency.
 Both GSE's became insolvent because they were overleveraged and guaranteed securities based on subprime loans, which started defaulting in large numbers in 2007.